passagemath/passagemath-pkg-lefschetz-family/README.md

 - `nbits` (`400` by default): the number of bits of precision used as input for the computations.
 If a computation fails to recover the integral  monodromy matrices, you should try to increase this precision.
 The output precision seems to be roughly linear with respect to the input precision.

 ## Contact
-For any questions, bugs, remarks, please contact [eric.pichon@polytechnique.edu](mailto:eric.pichon@polytechnique.edu)
+For any questions, bugs, remarks, please contact [eric.pichon@polytechnique.edu](mailto:eric.pichon@polytechnique.edu).

 ## Roadmap
 Future goals include: